holaholacocacola/CPSResources/README.md

-﻿# CPS Icon Pack Resources
+﻿# CPS Icon Resources
-Repository for Skyrim Combat Parameter Series Icons
-If you are an end user you do not need to download this repo.
+Repository for Skyrim Combat Parameters Series Icons If you are an end user you do not need to download this repo.
 Grab an archive from the [Nexus Page](https://www.nexusmods.com/skyrimspecialedition/mods/57114?) and go about your day.